dfinity/nns-dapp/HOWTO.md

 is the one that will be used.
 So we first need to remove the canister from the cache and then run `dfx nns install`.

-**Note**: If the last step below gives an error because it can't download some canister (for example `lifeline.wasm`), you can copy that canister back from the backup directory into the cache directory and try again, as long as it isn't the governance canister itself.
+**Note**: If the last step below (`dfx nns install`) gives an error because it can't download some canister (for example `lifeline.wasm`), you can copy that canister back from the backup directory into the cache directory and try again, as long as it isn't the governance canister itself.

 1. `DFX_CACHE_DIR="$(dfx cache show)"`
 2. `echo $DFX_CACHE_DIR`